IBM-Cloud/terraform-provider-ibm/examples/ibm-openpages/README.md

   }
 }

-To provison your instance with the correct configuraiton, update the `parameters_json` field with appropriate values.
+To provison your instance with the correct configuration, update the `parameters_json` field with the appropriate values.
 ```

 ## Dependencies

-- The owner of the `ibmcloud_api_key` has permission to create an OpenPages instance under specified resource group.
+- The owner of the `ibmcloud_api_key` has permission to create an OpenPages instance under the specified resource group.

 ## Configuration